Award: $5000 ($3000 professional development fund and $2000 salary supplement, distributed over two years)

 - An endorsement from the nominee's college dean, in support of the individual's nomination.

-- Abbreviated curriculum vitae: Please include a listing of all courses taught in the last three years and highlight published works which took place while at UNL.
+- Abbreviated curriculum vitae: Please include a listing of all courses taught in the last three years and highlight published works which took place while at the university.
 For multi-author materials, please specify your contributions (maximum 5 pages).

 - Statement of the candidate's research/creative activity contributions and teaching philosophy and goals (maximum 3 pages).